bitjockey42/bitjockey.space/README.md

 Click on the gear icon and set a Remote vault.
 This will require entering an encryption password if you have one set for that vault.

-Now your Obsidian notes should sync with the local.
+Now your Obsidian notes should sync with the local vault.

 ## Templates

+### Enable Templates plugin

 Enable the Templates Core Plugin in Obsidian settings.

-Go back to the Obisidan settings -> Core Plugins -> Templates -> click gear icon.
+Go back to the Obsidian settings -> Core Plugins -> Templates -> click gear icon.
 Set the templates folder to `_private/_templates`.

+### Create new template

 Create a note under that templates folder called Frontmatter and enter this: